Aman333Saxena/Da-V-Call/README.md

 - This code has features of messaging chat and video streaming in real-time.
 - It is made up of well-structured abstract code having asynchronous calls and robust APIs.
 - It has a highsecurity  feature where no account is needed which is one of the prime importance of modern time.
-- It has options for Screen sharing to present documents, slides, and much more cool stuff.
+- It will have options for Screen sharing to present documents, slides, and much more cool stuff.

+## :scroll: Technology Used:
+- Node.js
+- Peek.js
+- Socket.io
+- JQuery
+- Basic Frontend

+## :sparkles: Heroku Deployed :heavy_check_mark:

+So, Start your V Call now: :link: [Link](https://da-v-call.herokuapp.com/) & share with your friends!